 Host your own fundraising event

-Your fundraising event for SOS Children will make a lasting contribution to the lives of vulnerable children around the world.
+Your fundraising event for SOS Children's Villages UK will make a lasting contribution to the lives of vulnerable children around the world.
 While having a great time you will also play a vital role in the work we do caring for orphaned and abandoned children.

 Organising an event is simple and our step-by-step guide makes it even easier to have fun while giving children a family for life.

-We can provide resources to help your event go smoothly - we even have a choice of posters for you to download to help promote SOS Children for your fundraising event.
+We can provide resources to help your event go smoothly - we even have a choice of posters for you to download to help promote SOS Children's Villages for your fundraising event.

 Why wait?
 Your fundraising challenge can start today!